Dance Plus season 5

-Season 5 of Dance Plus started 9 November 2019 on Star Plus and is produced by Urban Brew Studios in association with Frames Productions.
+Season 5 of Dance Plus (tag line Undekha, Unsuna & Unbelievable) started 9 November 2019 on Star Plus and is produced by Urban Brew Studios in association with Frames Productions.
 The season is hosted by Raghav Juyal.

 Super judge

 Remo D'Souza, the super judge, is an Indian dancer, choreographer, actor and film director.

 Captains

 The following are the four captains of the season.